What is a Window Jamb? Is it Necessary for a Window?

 The Purpose of the Window Jamb

-Many window manufacturing companies also start making matching jambs and jamb alterations which can be used to assist their products to fit quite tightly; if it cannot be properly installed, the jamb could be a weak spot in a window, enabling for leakages or security issues.
+Many window manufacturing companies also start making matching jambs and jamb alterations which can be used to assist their products to fit quite tightly; if it cannot be properly installed, the jamb could be a weak spot in a window, enabling leakages or security issues.

-A window jamb is the frame of the window and can be made of wood, vinyl, or aluminum.
-A jamb is an important part of a window because, without it, water would leak in.
 Water would also leak in if there are no weather-stripping seals along the windowsill and around the sides of the frame.
-It’s always best to have good quality weather stripping when installing new windows to ensure they last as long as possible.
+It’s always best to have good-quality weather stripping when installing new windows to ensure they last as long as possible.

 Based on the conditions materials and the aesthetic appeal of the framework, window jambs may even be painted to fit the undercut on a structure, or left undone.